digego/extempore/docs/time.rst

 Extempore is different.
 Extempore is a dynamic, interactive programming environment where programs are modified and extended while they are running.
-As a simple example: type the following code into your editor and `evaluate`_ it:
+As a simple example: type the following code into your editor and :doc:`evaluate <caas>` it:

 .. code-block:: extempore

     (now)

-Your editor's echo area should display the result of evaluating the expression, and it should be a big (integer) number—when I did it on my computer just now it came back with ``770432``.
+Your editor's echo area should display the result of evaluating the expression, and it should be a big (integer) number---when I did it on my computer just now it came back with ``770432``.

 Now try pressing the eval button again.
 It's a different result!